 Electronic Arts Los Angeles (2003 – 2010)

-The studio was founded in 1995 as DreamWorks Interactive, as a subsidiary of DreamWorks SKG.
+The studio was founded in 1995 as DreamWorks Interactive, as a subsidiary of the film company DreamWorks SKG.
 Thier earliest titles included Someone’s In The Kitchen!, The Neverhood, T’ai Fu: Wrath of the Tiger, BoomBots, and several licensed games from IPs owned by DreamWorks (Goosebumps: Escape from Horrorland, several Jurassic Park games, and Small Soldiers).
-In 1998, DreamWorks Interactive signed a partnership with Electronic Arts, for whom they have developed the first Medal of Honor game for the Sony PlayStation in 1999.
+In 1998, DreamWorks Interactive signed a partnership with Electronic Arts, for whom they have developed the first Medal of Honor game for the Sony PlayStation in 1999 by the concept given by the famous film director Steven Spielberg.
 In February 2000, Electronic Arts bought DreamWorks Interactive entirely, having the studio further develop Medal of Honor titles and Clive Barker’s Undying (2001).

 In 2004, the SAGE engine that powered C&C Generals was put to use in the RTS game Lord of the Rings: The Battle for Middle-earth.
 The sequel, The Battle for Middle-earth II, was released for both Windows and Xbox 360 in February 2006, and received the Rise of the Witch-king expansion (outsourced to BreakAway Games) in November of the same year.
 These titles helped expand and polish the engine.